tacofoundation/tacofoundation.github.io/docs/specification.md

 **`concat(datasets, column_mode="intersection")`**

-Concatenates multiple TacoDataset instances into single dataset with lazy query interface.
+Concatenates multiple TacoDataset instances into a single dataset with a lazy query interface.
 Creates consolidated metadata views **without disk materialization**.

 **Column Modes**:

 `intersection` mode (default, safest) keeps only columns present in ALL datasets.
-Drops columns existing only in some datasets with warning showing which columns dropped and from which datasets.
-Suitable when datasets have slight schema variations and only common columns needed.
+Drops columns existing only in some datasets with a warning showing which columns were dropped and from which datasets.
+Suitable when datasets have slight schema variations and only common columns are needed.

 `fill_missing` mode keeps all columns from all datasets, filling missing columns with NULL.
-Warns showing which columns being filled and in which datasets.
-Suitable when all columns needed even if some datasets lack them.
+Warns showing which columns are being filled and in which datasets.
+Suitable when all columns are needed, even if some datasets lack them.

 `strict` mode fails if columns differ between datasets.
-Raises ValueError with detailed breakdown showing exact schema per dataset, columns only in some datasets, and columns common to all.
+Raises ValueError with a detailed breakdown showing exact schema per dataset, columns only in some datasets, and columns common to all.
 Suitable for production pipelines requiring schema homogeneity.

 **View Construction**: Creates query views combining all datasets with `internal:source_file` column tracking origin dataset.
 Filters padding samples (`__TACOPAD__N`) from user-facing views.
 Constructs `internal:gdal_vsi` paths per format for data access.

 ### **8.5 Backend System**

-Three backends handle format-specific loading strategies sharing common interface through abstract base class.
+Three backends handle format-specific loading strategies, sharing a common interface through an abstract base class.

 **ZipBackend** reads `.tacozip` format using TACO_HEADER at file start for direct offset-based access without full ZIP extraction.
-Constructs VSI paths as `/vsisubfile/{offset}_{size},{zip_path}` enabling GDAL byte-range access.
+Constructs VSI paths as `/vsisubfile/{offset}_{size},{zip_path}`, enabling GDAL byte-range access.

-**FolderBackend** reads directory structure with loose files.
+**FolderBackend** reads the directory structure with loose files.
 Level 0 constructs paths as `{root}DATA/{id}`, level 1+ uses `{root}DATA/{internal:relative_path}`.

 **TacoCatBackend** reads consolidated format from multiple source ZIPs.
-Parses fixed 128-byte binary header containing format magic, version, max depth, and 7-entry index table.
+Parses a fixed 128-byte binary header containing format magic, version, max depth, and a 7-entry index table.
 Loads entire file to memory (typically <1GB metadata-only).
 Constructs VSI paths as `/vsisubfile/{offset}_{size},{base_path}{source_file}` where `source_file` column identifies origin ZIP.

 ### **8.6 Logging Control**